Brockton, MA Workers’ Compensation Lawyer

 Employees Covered by Workers’ Compensation in Brockton, MA

-Workers’ Compensation benefits may be available for most employees in Massachusetts.
+Workers’ Compensation benefits might be available for most employees in Massachusetts.
+Our Workers’ Compensation attorneys can help you determine if you are covered.
 The legal definition of an employee is broad, but a select few workers are not covered.
 Independent contractors are generally not considered employees.
-Our Workers’ Compensation attorneys can help you determine if you are covered.

 If you are an independent contractor, you might be unable to file a Workers’ Compensation claim.
 However, you might be free to file a lawsuit or pursue other courses of legal action for compensation.